 Free Inn Rule.
 When an inn is free for no reason, don't stay there.
 Somebody will steal your money during the night.
 Does not apply to inns that are free for a reason (i.e., you saved the town, main character's hometown, etc.).

 When you rest for free on your first visit to Figaro, the party awakes to find the castle under attack by Imperial troops.

 The inn in Vector is free; however, there is a chance for the innkeeper to steal several thousand Gil from you while you sleep.

 The proper place to heal is a smaller unmarked building.
 The owner there, on the other hand, tries to kill you.
 But fortunately, after taking out their mooks, are more cooperative.
 In a way both playing the trope straight and subverting it.

-After Strago provides you with a cheap stay at the inn (one gold piece) in Thamasa, the party is forced awake in the middle of the night to rescue Relm from a burning building.
+After Strago provides you with a cheap stay at the inn (one gil) in Thamasa, the party is forced awake in the middle of the night to rescue Relm from a burning building.

 If the party rests in the ruins of Doma after the Cataclysm, and Cyan is in the party, he becomes possessed by a monster and the rest of the party must enter his dreams to free him.

 Subversion: If you have Shadow in your party, and find any ridiculously underpriced inn, DO stay there: You will be treated to a scene on Shadow's backstory.

 Final Fantasy VII had a stay in an old woman's house.
 Unusual as it isn't until morning that Cloud wakes up, and when he does the event has no real sense of urgency.

 Earlier in the game, he is allowed to sleep at Aerith's house.
 He has a text-only Dream Sequence, heavy with Foreshadowing, and then wakes up in the early hours of the morning and has to sneak out under Aerith's mother's orders.